 G. Doeben-Henisch and M. Wagner.
 Validation within safety critical systems engineering from a computational semiotics point of view.
 Proceedings of the IEEE Africon2007 Conference, pages Pages: 1 - 7, 2007.
-DOI: 10.1109/AFRICON.2007.4401588 an AAI analysis.
-Such a test of the problem in a problem document checks for the occurrence of the following properties:
+DOI: 10.1109/AFRICON.2007.4401588

 - 1. Does the problem include at least one task (T) to be realized to reach a solution? - 2.
-Does the problem include an environment (ENV) for the task? - Does the problem include at least one executive actor (ExecA) as the intended user, which shall use some technology as an assistive actor (AssisA) - often called interface - to run the task?
+Does the problem include an environment (ENV) for the task? - 3.
+Does the problem include at least one executive actor (ExecA) as the intended user, which shall use some technology as an assistive actor (AssisA) often called interface to run the task?